 The Pharmacy Technician Certification Board (PTCB) develops examination-based, professional certification programs.
 PTCB is responsible for the development and implementation of policies related to its certification programs, certifying qualified candidates who meet eligibility requirements.
 Each PTCB Certification program’s goal is to enable pharmacy technicians to work more effectively with pharmacists to offer greater patient care and service, and pharmacy technicians who are granted PTCB Certification(s) must demonstrate an ongoing professional commitment to the field of pharmacy.

 Effective as of September 1, 2020, this Policy establishes the requirements that PTCB certificants must satisfy in order to maintain certification(s), and explains the related standards, guidelines, and procedures of PTCB Certification Programs.
 Inquiries or questions concerning this Policy, or the recertification process should be directed to PTCB.

 B. Statement of Purposes.

-PTCB certification programs support the ongoing professional development of PTCB certificants and maintain the integrity of the PTCB certifications.
-Among other purposes, each certification program is intended to: require reasonable and appropriate continuing educational and professional activities; enhance the ongoing professional development and competence of certificants; encourage and recognize individualized learning opportunities; and, provide a standardized, objective, and straightforward process for attaining and recording professional development activities.
+PTCB Certification Programs support the ongoing professional development of PTCB certificants and maintain the integrity of the PTCB Certifications.
+Among other purposes, each certification program is intended to: require reasonable and appropriate continuing educational and professional activities; enhance the ongoing professional development and competence of certificants; encourage and recognize individualized learning opportunities; and, provide a standardized, objective, and straightforward process for obtaining and recording professional development activities.
 All certificants must complete the recertification process to maintain an active certification status.